- Winter activities

 So what's it like?

 Think ‘winter holiday’ and Lapland is probably one of the first destinations that comes to mind.
-Up in the north of Finland, it’s known as the land of extremes – with temperatures that can drop below -30°C, a population dominated by reindeer and miles of rugged, unspoiled landscapes.
-And if Santa Claus can make his home there, then it must be pretty special.
+An unbeatable skiing location in the north of Finland, Lapland is a land of extremes – with temperatures that can drop below -30°C, a population dominated by reindeer and miles of rugged, unspoiled landscapes.
+Perfect for skiiers of any level, grab your skis and explore the range of slopes and terrain Lapland has to offer.
+You won't be forgetting these views anytime soon and, if Santa Claus can make his home there, then it must be pretty special.

 Santa Adventure Weeks

 Lapland has long been known as Santa's home, so it'd be sinful to go to Finland and not pay a visit to the big man himself.
 Our Santa Adventure Weeks, in Iso-Syotë, Ruka, Salla, Levi and Ylläs, let you do just that, on top of experiencing a host of other once-in-a-lifetime activities.

 We'll bundle together your flights, transfers and a week's accommodation, then throw in three or four wonderful winter activities (depending on the resort), and even thermals to keep you nice and toasty when you're out and about in the Lappish wilderness.